LipusM/Datluj-soutez/README.md

 <details>
   <summary><b>Detail</b></summary>

    **This is a project during the React2 course.
-It is used to review the knowledge gained so far.**
+It is used to review the knowledge.**
    **For the features which are not part of the original assignment no procedure was created.
 Their creation was based on a voluntary basis.
 There was only a written assignment.**

    To start the project, just enter the following command in the terminal: **npm run dev**